Multimodal Chain-of-Thought Reasoning in Language Models: Examples of Case Studies

 \section{Examples of Case Studies}

-To better understand the behavior of Multimodal-CoT, we manually investigate randomly selected examples generated by our approach.
-Table \ref{tab:analysis_error} summarizes the categorization results generated by Multimodal-CoT.
-We randomly picked up 50 samples whose prediction results were correct and 50 samples whose prediction results were incorrect.
+To gain deeper insights into the behavior of Multimodal-CoT and facilitate future research, we manually analyzed randomly selected examples generated by our approach.
+The categorization results are illustrated in Figure \ref{fig-app:analysis_error}.
+We examined 50 samples that yielded incorrect answers and categorized them accordingly.

-We find that the correct samples contain a certain amount of incorrect chain-of-thought.
-As shown in Figure \ref{fig-case-study-correct-ans}(b), the model generates the incorrect rationale, ``\textit{Animals cannot their food by digesting other organisms}" but the predicted answer is correct.
-The result indicates that CoT may not always benefit the answer inference, and the model is robust to some extent --- it can predict the correct answer by ignoring incorrect rationales.

-For incorrect samples, commonsense mistake is the most frequent error type.
-The model also makes commonsense mistakes when answering the questions requires commonsense knowledge, e.g., understand maps and counting numbers in the images (Figure \ref{fig-case-study-incorrect-fact}), and utilizing the alphabet (Figure \ref{fig-case-study-incorrect-comonsense}).
-The other type of mistake is the logical mistake, where there are contradictions in the reasoning chains (Figure \ref{fig-case-study-incorrect-logical}).
-In addition, there are cases that the CoT is correct but might not be necessarily related to answer options; thus the model chooses the incorrect answer.
+The most prevalent error type is commonsense mistakes, accounting for 80\% of the errors.
+These mistakes occur when the model is faced with questions that require commonsense knowledge, such as interpreting maps (Figure \ref{fig-case-study-incorrect-fact}a), counting objects in images (Figure \ref{fig-case-study-incorrect-fact}b), or utilizing the alphabet (Figure \ref{fig-case-study-incorrect-fact}c).

+The second error type is logical mistakes, constituting 14\% of the errors, which involve comparison mistakes (Figure \ref{fig-case-study-incorrect-logical}a) and contradictions in the reasoning process (Figure \ref{fig-case-study-incorrect-logical}b).

+Additionally, we have observed cases where incorrect answers are provided despite the CoT being either empty or correct, amounting to 6\% of the errors.
+The CoT in these cases may not necessarily influence the final answer (Figure \ref{fig-case-study-incorrect-correct}).

-The analysis indicates that there are prospective directions for future studies.
-On the one hand, it is possible to improve the quality of CoT by (i) using more fine-grained interaction of language and vision features; and (ii) injecting commonsense knowledge.
-On the other hand, applying a filtering mechanism to using only the effective CoT to infer the answer and eliminate irrelevant CoT.
+The analysis reveals potential avenues for future research.
+Enhancements can be made to Multimodal-CoT by: (i) integrating more informative visual features and strengthening the interaction between language and vision to enable comprehension of maps and numerical counting; (ii) incorporating commonsense knowledge; and (iii) implementing a filtering mechanism, such as using only relevant CoTs to infer answers and disregarding irrelevant ones.